Related Events Listings

 We list events here which we think will be of interest to you.
 Please contact us if there is something you would like us to include here.

 12 - 15 July Summer School for Social Reformers three-day Summer School programme hosted by The Jubilee Centre designed to equip Christians to become social reformers in the 21st Century.
 The programme is for people aged between 20 and 40 who are recent graduates, young professionals and others in business, public services or the charity sector.
-Speakers include Dr Michael Schluter CBE, Jonathan Rushworth, Charles & Jill McLachlan.
+Speakers include Dr Michael Schluter CBE, Jonathan Rushworth, Danny Kruger, Charles & Jill McLachlan.
 Cambridge.
 Find out more here.

 20 - 22 July In the Shelter of Each Other the People Live annual conference of the National Justice & Peace Network exploring issues such as: How do we build a church and a society with the marginalised, the excluded and the most vulnerable at its heart?
 Speakers include: Rev Al Barrett, David McLoughlin, Sarah Teather and John Grogan MP.
 The conference will be chaired by Housing Justice.
 The Hayes Conference Centre, Swanwick, Derbyshire.
 For more information and a booking form, click here.

 7 - 8 September National Eucharistic Congress, Liverpool (parallel programme) T4CG will be participating in this programme.
 Please check back later for details.